Klez_brandar_album_cover_by_portrait_photographer_athens_greece

 Johanna Korantzopoulou_yoga_photography_by_Dimitris_Vlaikos_1_Athens_Greece

-Johanna Korantzopoulou
+Johanna Korantzopoulou Goyal

-A central element of this project was highlighting woman power in yoga — the way feminine strength expresses itself through both softness and intensity, through vulnerability and discipline.
+A central element of this project was highlighting female power in yoga — the way feminine strength expresses itself through both softness and intensity, through vulnerability and discipline.
 Johanna’s energy in front of the camera is magnetic: strong yet fluid and confident.
-This duality is something I strive to bring out in all this yoga photography work, crafting portraits that honor not only physical form but also personal journey and inner resilience.
+This duality is something I strive to bring out in all this yoga photography work, crafting portraits that honour not only physical form but also personal journey and inner resilience.

 Johanna Korantzopoulou_yoga_photography_by_Dimitris_Vlaikos_1_Athens_Greece